knative/community/STEERING-COMMITTEE.md

 ## Vacancies

-In the event of a resignation or other loss of an elected SC member, the candidate with the next most votes from the previous election will be offered the seat, provided that person otherwise qualifies to join the SC.
+In the event of a resignation or other loss of an elected KSC member, the candidate with the next most votes from the previous election will be offered the seat, provided that person otherwise qualifies to join the KSC.
 This process will continue until the seat is filled.

-In case this fails to fill the seat, a special election for that position will be held as soon as possible, unless the regular SC election is less than 7 weeks away.
+In case this fails to fill the seat, a special election for that position will be held as soon as possible, unless the regular KSC election is less than 7 weeks away.
 Eligible voters from the most recent election will vote in the special election.
 Eligibility will not be redetermined at the time of the special election.
-Any replacement SC member will serve out the remainder of the term for the person they are replacing, regardless of the length of that remainder.
+Any replacement KSC member will serve out the remainder of the term for the person they are replacing, regardless of the length of that remainder.

-In the event of a resignation or other loss of an appointed end user KSC member, the SC will appoint a new person to fill the end user SC seat.
-In the event of a resignation or other loss of an appointed select KSC member, the SC may choose whether to appoint a new person to fill the seat.
+In the event of a resignation or other loss of an appointed end user KSC member, the KSC will appoint a new person to fill the end user KSC seat.
+In the event of a resignation or other loss of an appointed select KSC member, the KSC may choose whether to appoint a new person to fill the seat.

 ## Changes to the charter